 To view this at a glance, the annual variance number in the last column shows how the inflation breakeven rate compared to actual inflation.
 When the numbers are green, a TIPS was the superior investment.
 When they are red, the nominal Treasury was the better investment.

 We just completed a decade-long period of inflation running at less than 2.0%.
 In general TIPS out-perform nominal Treasurys when the inflation-breakeven rate drops below 2.0%, especially for 10-year TIPS.
 But the next decade could be entirely different.
+Never predict the future decade based on the performance of the past decade.

-NOTES: Keep in mind that interest on a nominal Treasury and the TIPS coupon rate is paid out as current-year income and not reinvested.
+Keep in mind that interest on a nominal Treasury and the TIPS coupon rate is paid out as current-year income and not reinvested.
 So in the case of a nominal Treasury, the interest earned could be reinvested elsewhere, which would potentially boost the gain.
 For certain, we don’t know what the investor could have earned precisely on an investment after re-investments.

 In the case of a TIPS, the inflation adjustment compounds over time, and that will give TIPS a slight boost in return that isn’t reflected in the “average inflation” numbers presented in the chart.